Early childhood education at Pilke daycare centres

 Physical

-Batteries, ergonomics, accessibility, ecology, LED lighting, indoor air quality, safety, activation, yard and nearby environment, cleanliness.
+Acoustics, ergonomics, accessibility, ecology, LED lighting, indoor air quality, safety, activation, yard and neighbourhood environment, cleanliness.

 Social

-Groups of different sizes, participation in activities, self-management, interaction, common rules, prevention of bullying, language development, cultural diversity.
+Groups of different sizes, inclusion, self-management, interaction, common rules, bullying prevention, language development, cultural diversity.

-Solidarity, expression and regulation of emotions, equality, gender equality, child-centred approach, encouragement.
+Solidarity, expression and regulation of emotions, equality, gender equality, child-centredness, supportiveness.

 Pilke’s early childhood education pedagogy – how we enable children’s learning